MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/manage-device-tags.md

 4. If you want to add a tag:
     1. Start typing the tag name you want to add
     2. If the tag already exists, select it from the list of tags that are returned
-    3. If the tag doesn't exist, select **Add "\<tag name>" as a new tag**
+    3. If the tag doesn't exist, select **Add "\<tag name>" as a new tag**.
+Tags can be up to 25 characters.
 5. If you want to remove a tag, select **X** next to the tag you want to remove
 6. Repeat the steps above if you want to add or remove more tags
 7. Select **Apply**

 ## Add or remove tags on multiple devices

-To add or remove devices on multiple devices, do the following:
+When you add tags to a device, you can either select an existing tag or create a new one.
+Tags can be up to 25 characters.
+If you want to remove a tag from multiple devices, you need to select the Teams user that's associated with the device and remove the tag from the user.

 1. Sign in to Microsoft Teams admin center by visiting https://admin.teams.microsoft.com
 2. Navigate to **Devices** and then choose the device pane that contains the devices you want to add or remove tags on